Individual Counseling tab

 Referrals for students to meet with a school counselor can be made by classroom teachers, administration, parents, or through student self-referrals.
-Parents are welcome to call or e-mail the counselors at any time to request individual counseling for their child(ren).
-While students may see us at any time for brief discussions, parental permission must be granted in order for a counselor to work with a student for a series multiple, planned sessions.
+Parents are welcome to call or email the counselors at any time to request individual counseling for their child(ren).
+While students may see us at any time for brief discussions, parental permission must be granted in order for a counselor to work with a student on a consistent short term basis.
+As counselors we acknowledge the importance of confidentiality as it plays a large role in the relationships we build with our students.
+While we do honor this confidentiality, parental contact will be made when safety is a concern.

 While we provide many services for students, we are unable to testify in child custody matters.
 We are also unable to provide intensive, long-term counseling services to students, but would be able to provide necessary resources upon request.